yawnoc/sfta/README.md

 - cut set listings, and
 - SVGs for all top gates and paged gates.

-For the example above, we get the following SVG for the top gate `SYS`:
+For the example above, we get the following SVG for the top gate `FB`:

 <img
-  alt="Nice looking SVG showing the example fault tree." src="demos/readme-example.txt.out/figures/SYS.svg" width="480">
+  alt="Nice looking SVG showing the example fault tree." src="demos/readme-example.txt.out/figures/FB.svg" width="480">